Inside the ‘incredibly challenging’ effort by GM and Ventec to make more ventilators for coronavirus fight

 To save weeks of time, the custom high-gloss paint job Meyer typically ships the parts out to have done will be skipped.
 Only 20 of the 26 Cascadia parts Ventec normally uses were ordered, a sign the ventilators will be modified slightly.

-Ventec confirmed there are eight possible VOCSN configurations and that the Project V venture is considering the most efficient and practical.
+Ventec confirmed that there are eight possible VOCSN configurations and that the Project V venture is considering the most efficient and practical.

 A day after Ventec and GM met with Meyer, the Trump administration put out a request for information with an urgent 24-hour deadline to companies seeking ventilator production and pricing ranges.
 Ventec and GM responded last Monday, having already secured most parts needed.